kubabuda/ecat_servo/examples/EasyCAT_arduino/README.md

+# EasyCAT with PlatformIO

-# Using EasyCAT (LAN9252 EtherCAT board with SPI) with PlatformIO
+## Using LAN9252 EtherCAT board with SPI with AVR and STM32

+This is EasyCAT project with PDI code (SPI reads/writes to LAN9252 ESC) separated for easier SPI drivers swap.
+It will work on Atmega 328 as well as on STM32F4

 ## MCU pinout

 ### ecat devkit F407ZG

 Devkit board uses SPI1 default pinout:

 | SPI1 | STM32 pin | LAN9252 |